oracle/graalpython/docs/contributor/CONTRIBUTING.md

 some Node for it, but it may be a good idea to add it to the `PythonObjectLibrary` for easier discovery.

+GraalPython has its own variant of the argument clinic preprocessor.
+It is activated by: extending `PythonXXXClinicBuiltinNode` (e.g., `PythonBinaryClinicBuiltinNode`), using `@ArgumentClinic` annotations on the builtin node class, and overriding the `getArgumentClinic` method to return the class that will be generated from the annotations (it will be named the same as the node class plus `ClinicProviderGen` suffix).

 Sometimes, you will not easily find what exactly happens for a given piece of code when that involves more than just a simple built-in call.
 The `dis` module on CPython can often help get an angle on what a particular piece of code is